2.4 C

 Step inside Hallwyl House’s architecture and explore its exquisite rooms and spaces, including the grand dining room, enchanting music room, and the splendid art gallery.
 Moreover, these spaces offer an authentic glimpse into the privileged existence led by Stockholm’s elite during this era.

-Meet the Hallwyls: Visionaries and Collectors
+Meet the Hallwyls: Visionaries and collectors

 But who were the fascinating personalities behind this opulent mansion?
 Walther von Hallwyl, born in 1850, was not only a Swedish count but also a distinguished diplomat and prosperous businessman.
 His inheritance from his father’s thriving ventures endowed him with substantial wealth.
 Walther had a deep appreciation for art, history, and culture.
 This passion paved the way for the magnificent art collection within these walls.